twinstar6980/Twinning.Documentation/english/question.md

 > It is recommended to use a third-party file manager app mentioned in the table above to avoid unnecessary file copy overhead.

-## Shell CLI requirements for the terminal
+## Shell requirements for the terminal

-`Shell CLI` provides a terminal-based command line interface, but it requires the host terminal to support the following features:
+`Shell` provides a terminal-based command line interface, but it requires the host terminal to support the following features:

 1. UTF-8 input/output: required, if not supported, the program will not be able to do input/output properly (Or poorly displayed).